 UVM’s Field Naturalist Program drew her to Vermont, and this project-based Master’s program saw her writing a management study and subsequent management plan for Red Rocks Park in South Burlington.
 Seeing an opportunity to connect kids to South Burlington natural areas, she started the Red Rocks Nature Camp, then took a job leading summer camps and a forest preschool at Green Mountain Audubon Center, eventually becoming the Center’s Education Director.
 She moved to her current role as Youth Programs Director at Crow’s Path Field School in 2016.
 To balance all that time playing with kids in the woods, she manages the Burlington Mammal Tracking Project (trackingvt.org), serves on the board of the South Burlington Land Trust, and is now thrilled to be strengthening the naturalist community in South Burlington through the VMN program.

 Sean worked and studied across the continent as a wildlife biologist, keeping company with more hawks, owls, puffins, and songbirds than people.
 His research landed him in the Greater Yellowstone Ecosystem in the northern Rockies, where he came to understand that the biggest barrier to conservation isn’t a lack of research, but a lack of nature literacy and healthy relationships with our natural landscapes.
 As a Yellowstone wildlife guide, Sean brought guests to the threshold of wolf dens and the heart of grizzy country.
 Though he still leads expeditions to these wild places regularly, he recently swam back to his Vermont headwaters to complete UVM’s Field Naturalist and Ecological Planning graduate program.
 Now fully re-rooted in his homeland, Sean works as Staff Naturalist at North Branch Nature Center in Montpelier, where he directs natural history and citizen science programs.
-Sean is now grateful to work with fellow Vermonters in the VMN Williston and Montpelier chapters.
+Sean is now grateful to work with fellow Vermonters through VMN as a trip leader in Williston and as a program coordinator in the Winooski Headwaters chapter.

 Gus Goodwin is the Conservation Coordinator for The Nature Conservancy in Vermont.
 In this role, he shepherds conservation projects from start to finish, engaging in conservation science, land protection, and ecological management.
 In short, he does a little bit of everything.
 And this suits him perfectly.
 Driven by curiosity and an appreciation for the complexity of the natural world, Gus has developed a broad background that includes botany, wildlife tracking and road ecology, surficial geology, and conservation planning.
 Throughout all this runs a common thread of connecting science to conservation actions.
 He’s excited to share this connection with the Vermont Master Naturalist Program.
 In his spare time, Gus is an avid skier, climber, hiker, and furniture maker.